Reds vs. Angels Player Props Betting Odds

 Giolito Stats

-- Lucas Giolito (7-9) will take to the mound for the Angels and make his 26th start of the season.
+- The Angels' Lucas Giolito (7-9) will make his 26th start of the season.

+- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.

 - Giolito has two starts in a row of five innings or more.